audiophonics/RaspDacMinilcd/README.md

 ## Usage :
 - You should use this on a fresh moOde Audio 8+ image.
 Such image can be downloaded from [here](https://moodeaudio.org/#download).
+- Both 32-bit and 64-bit versions are supported.
+However, since 32-bit is now considered as legacy code, I strongly suggest you used the 64-bit version.
 - Most DAC functions and MPD are pre-configured with this script.
-Still could not find a reliable to set Hardware volume without doing too much black magic reboot, so you might want to configure that in http://moode/snd-config.php (2nd entry).
+I still could not find a reliable to set Hardware volume without doing too much black magic reboot, so you might want to configure that in http://moode/snd-config.php (2nd entry).
-- If this set of file is not working on your moOde Audio version, you should try to rebuild the patch from source (soon to be uploaded).
+- If this set of file is not working on your moOde Audio version, you may try to [rebuild the patch from source](https://github.com/audiophonics/RaspDacMinilcd/tree/patch_compiler).
-- This has not been tested on moOde < 8
+- This has not been tested on moOde < 8.

 ## Important note :
 I removed the chromium layer from the display and replaced it by a nodejs generated canvas that writes directly to the main framebufffer.